fuzzymfx/fuzzymfx.github.io/content/posts/c++.md

 We'll come across this while writing code.
 We'd be using the `iostream` library to print stuff to the console, and the `string` library to work with strings.
 We'd also be using the `vector` library to work with arrays, and the `map` library to work with key-value pairs.

 While it's true that languages like Python and JavaScript are often preferred for certain types of applications like web development and data science, C++ remains widely used in many domains, including systems programming, game development, and high-performance computing.
 Learning C++ can open up a wide range of opportunities for you as a software engineer.

+#### Next?

+Again, I would like to make this known that it is totaly fine if you get stuck somewhere, do not understand *classes*, *objects*, *pointers*, *references*, etc. You'll start getting a hang of it as you start writing code.